-Due to the implementation of 49 CFR Part 673, OCTA is required to annually submit the current PTASP to the Board for review and approval, along with an annual performance report.
-The annual review of the PTASP will be conducted by the Accountable Executive, the Chief Safety Officer and the SMS Program Manager each calendar year, no later than January 15.
-No proposed change will be incorporated into the PTASP until it has been reviewed by the Joint Labor Management Safety Committee and approved by the CEO and the Board.
-Annual review and updating of the PTASP will consist of the CEO signing and dating this document and submitting it to the Board for review.
+Due to the implementation of 49 CFR Part 673, OCTA is required to annually submit the current PTASP to the Board of Directors for review and approval, along with an annual safety report.
+The annual review of the PTASP will be conducted by the Accountable Executive, the Chief Safety Officer and the SMS Program Manager each fiscal year, no later than June 30.
+No proposed change will be incorporated into the PTASP until it has been approved by the CEO and the Board of Directors.
+Annual review and updating of the PTASP will consist of the CEO signing and dating this document and submitting to the Board of Directors for review.
 All changes to the PTASP are recorded in the PTASP Activity Log; displaying the version number, section/pages affected, the reason for change and the date of the change.